justinrlee/armory-bootstrap-app/README.md

 installation.
 You'll want to want upload this to your central repository such as Artifactory

 `./build.gradle` - Describes how the Debian package will be created.
+Applications files will be copied as stated in `./build.gradle`.

 `./deb-config/` - All the files and scripts that will be packaged up as part of the Debian process